-- calculate the kinematic viscosity (KV) based on signal strength (SS), or activate temperature compensation by applying a temperature vs. viscosity table (see below) - enter a table of K-factors (based on velocity or Reynolds number) that compensates for non-linear flow rates (see the next page) - enable mass flow (calculated for static fluid density) (page 1-41) - select the size of the transducer transmission signal (page 1-41) - actively compensate for widely varying signal delays (page 1-42) - 1.
+- calculate the kinematic viscosity (KV) based on signal strength (SS) or activate temperature compensation by applying a temperature vs. viscosity table (see the next page) - enter a table of K-factors (based on velocity or Reynolds number) that compensates for non-linear flow rates (see the next page) - enable mass flow (calculated for static fluid density) (page 1-34) - select the size of the transducer transmission signal (page 1-34) - actively compensate for widely varying signal delays (page 1-35) - 1.
 At the SETUP window, press [F4] to select Advanced Features. - 2.
 Use the [F1]-[F4] and $[\leftarrow]$ and $[\rightarrow]$ keys to select the desired option.